 Vermont: Another border anomaly.
 Sort of?

-There are various small locations in the United States that are physically disconnected from the rest of the country.
-Two of those spots require people to clear immigration and customs to enter Canada, then do it all over again to get to the small parcel, unless you want to take a boat.
+Various small locations in the United States connect to the North American continent but do not physically connect to the rest of the U.S. Two of those spots require people to clear immigration and customs and then enter Canada.
+Then they do it all over again in reverse to gain access to the small parcel.
+Well, unless they want to take a boat.
 I’ve featured those locations previously: Point Roberts, Washington and Minnesota’s Northwest Angle.

 I visited this anomaly a few years ago.
-Actually I did cross an international border but only because I was driving down from MontrĂ©al (I would have had to cross that border regardless).
+Actually I did cross an international border but only because I was driving down from Montréal (I would have had to cross that border regardless).
 It’s beautiful country up here.
-This photo wasn’t actually taken on the peninsula, but immediately to the east, from the state park on North Hero Island.
+This photo wasn’t actually taken on the peninsula, but immediately to the east.
+I was camping at the state park on North Hero Island.
 This view looks across Lake Champlain towards the peninsula.
 It is literally as peaceful as it looks.

 There is another border anomaly in Alburgh, Vermont.
 Province Point.